mstocco/mariostoc.co/content/racereports/2022-ironman-70.3-victoria.md

 Going through the aid station at the south end of the run course, I grab a bit of water.
 Nothing with calories; it's time to play things safe.
 I count a 2 deep line for the port-o-johns so I press on.
 Concerns about my sore toe being a limiter are replaced with the threatening condition of a brewing gastrointestinal event.

 The next aid station is no longer an option but hats off for local course knowledge.
 A short, 70m detour up a hill at the _Beaver Lake Nature Centre_ led me to the public facilities.
 Inside, I have the whole place to myself.
 Everything is spotless, a fresh porcelain bowl, and a sink, a mirror and warm running water to freshen up with.
-It was as if the parks dept. was just in there to clean too!
+It was as if the Parks Dept. was just in there to clean too!

 Feeling like a new man, I am back on the trail.

 <!---->
 <div style="height:1px;"></div>